 And there where the Ocean streams, there live the Saxons, quick, hardened and skilled with weapons, and the Scridifinns [also Skridfinns meaning striding Finns, i.e. the Sámi] and the Frisians – and they are all feared as pirates (from Versus de Asia, between 635-637).

-The new wealth the Romans brought to the region might have been a logical first reason.
-Think of all the wealth and food transported along the river Rhine and the transports between the Continent and Britannia.
+Firstly, the new wealth the Romans brought to the region might have been a logical first reason.
+Think of all the wealth and food transported along the River Rhine and the transports between the Continent and Britannia.
 Indeed, greed.
 Maybe a trigger already soon after the Romans had arrived in the wet delta.

 All these environmental processes gradually made much of the coastal land unsuitable for agriculture and living.
 The need to find additional resources became paramount.
 The already existing tradition of piracy received a boost.